-Use your favorite straight or rye bourbon in this recipe.
+Use your favorite straight bourbon in this recipe.
 Just avoid any bourbons with added flavors like honey, cinnamon, or apple.
 I like Four Roses Single Barrel or Buffalo Trace bourbon in my old fashioned cocktails.

 Yes.
 But if you don’t have time or just don’t want to make Apple Cider Syrup, you can replace it with brown sugar syrup in this recipe and use apple cider instead of the orange juice.